Hendrix-CS/csci285/labs/abm.md

 In this lab, you will use [Mesa](https://github.com/projectmesa/mesa) to update and implement Agent-Based Models related to forest fires, chemical diffusion, ant pheromone communication, and termite construction.

 ## Step 1 - Forest Regrowth

-Start by opening https://github.com/projectmesa/mesa/tree/main/examples/forest_fire in a new PyCharm Project.
-Confirm that you can run `mesa runserver` and see the forest fire visualization.
+Start by opening [https://github.com/projectmesa/mesa/tree/main/examples/forest_fire](https://github.com/projectmesa/mesa/tree/main/examples/forest_fire) in a new PyCharm Project.
+Confirm that you can run `python run.py` or `mesa runserver` and see the forest fire visualization.

 ### Add Complexity